BlushyTears/AI_Assignment/README.md

 # To build:

-Double click build-VisualStudio2022.bat in the root folder (Need Visual studio 2022, MSVS compiler), then generate a .sln file, double click that same file, and run it.
+Easy option: Use the binary in bin/Release/AI_Assignment.exe (Double click this!)

-Alternatively, for the canvas submission: Navigate to bin/release/AI_assignment.exe
+To run the code: Double click build-VisualStudio2022.bat in the root folder (Need Visual studio 2022, MSVS compiler), then generate a .sln file, double click that same file, and run it.

 # How do navigate: